 The 73rd Anniversary Normandy Tour, June 2nd to 9th, 2017.
 The tour will start from our Paris, Charles de Gaulle (CDG) airport hotel at dinner, Friday, June 2nd.

 June 5th, Monday.
-The roads will be very busy with wartime vehicles and re-enactors from around the world.
+The roads will be busy with wartime vehicles and re-enactors from around the world.
 Surrounded by the uniforms of that day you will feel you are part of a Hollywood movie set.
 We’ll visit the newly opened Overlord Museum, Arromanches Circle Cinema 360 theater, Longues Battery bunkers and blockhouses of Hitler’s “impenetrable Atlantic Wall” commanding Omaha Beach, it’s emotional massive US cemetery, the beach as depicted in “Private Ryan” and “The Longest Day” and the 120 foot high Pointe du Hoc cliffs scaled by the US Rangers.
 There is much to see through out the area all day.
-Dinner in Bayeux, on your own, in one of the many nearby restaurants with English menus.
+Dinner in Caen, on your own, in one of the many nearby restaurants with English menus.

 June 8th, Thursday.
-We check-out of our Bayeux hotel and travel south east to the Normandy campaign closing battle sites Falaise, St Lambert sur Dives, Moissy Crossing, Chambois, Coudehard to Vimoutiers.
-This will lead us back to our CDG airport hotel for our last evening and “Farewell Dinner.”
+We check-out of our hotel and travel south east to the Normandy campaign closing battle sites Falaise, St Lambert sur Dives, Moissy Crossing, Chambois, Coudehard to Vimoutiers.
+This will lead us back to our previous CDG airport hotel for our last evening and “Farewell Dinner.”

 June 9th, Friday.
 The hotel courtesy van will take us to our respective airline departure terminals for return to the US or on going connections.